ShriKant114/My-first-project/README.md

     - Press `1` for Stone 🪨
     - Press `2` for Paper 📜
     - Press `3` for Scissors ✂️
-2. The computer will randomly select a move.
+2. The computer will display its move.
-3. The result will be displayed.
+3. The result will be shown.
 4. You can choose to play again by entering **"yes"**.

 ## 🖼️ Game Screenshot